Delicious apple braised pork belly sandwich, with pork belly slow roasted in apple cider and served on a crusty bun with fresh apple and arugula.

 Wondering what you can do with pork belly?
 Well here is a great pork belly recipe idea!
-Turn it in to these delicious Apple Cider Roasted Pork Belly Sandwiches, served on crusty buns and topped with fresh apple and arugula dressed in a mustard and apple cider vinaigrette.
+Turn it in to these delicious Apple Braised Pork Belly Sandwiches, served on crusty buns and topped with fresh apple and arugula dressed in a mustard and apple cider vinaigrette.
 And let me tell you, it’s all kinds of delicious.

 This apple cider roasted pork belly cooks up wonderfully flavourful as it roasts bathed in apple cider.
 The top is left exposed to create a cap of crisp crackling.
 The pork belly is then sliced up, drizzled in a bit of the reduced cooking juices and served on a bun topped with an apple and arugula salad.
 The finishing touch is a sprinkling of chopped, crispy crackling.